List of Israeli cheeses: 1800s to present

 Cheeses for sale at the Carmel Market in Tel Aviv.

 The well known Tzfatit, or Tzfat Cheese, a semi-hard salty sheep's milk cheese was first produced in Safed (Tzfat in Hebrew) in 1840 and is still produced there by descendants of the original cheese makers.
 Tzfatit began to be produced in 1818 at HaMeiri Dairy, established in the home of Meir Arzoni (later HaMeiri), who immigrated from Persia.
 Tzfatit is a mild curd cheese molded in a basket that gives the cheese distinctive circular striations.

 Though the Middle East is considered to be the birthplace of cheese, the development of gourmet artisanal cheese industry in modern Israel has been slower than that of its European and North American counterparts.
 The success of dairy farming in Israel was unexpected and considered a crowning achievement for the country since it wasn't believed that cows could thrive in Israel's harsh, mostly desert climate.
 Two main types of cheese, yellow or white, were the usual cheeses consumed by Israelites until recently.
 In the 1980s, due to the moderate increase in Israel's security and stability, as well as a growing economy and the standard of living starting to improve as a result of Israel transitioning from a developing country to a developed country, and a socialist economy to a free market based economy, around this time, as well the impact of international tourism, privately owned dairies began producing a vast variety of high quality handmade cheeses from cow, goat and sheep's milk.
 Gilboa cheese is a kosher sheep's milk cheese originating from the Gilboa Mountains in Israel.
 It is often compared to Manchego cheese, Gilboa has a slightly lemony flavor compared to a Spanish Manchego.
 This is however a different cheese than the very popular cheese sold as Gilboa in Israel which is made from cow milk and suitable for toasts.
-Another kosher Israeli cheese not of note is Kadurim Rolled Chevre, which is made of fresh goat cheese and rolled with such flavors as sesame seeds, Herbs de Provence, cracked black pepper, sun-dried tomato, and raspberry.
+Another kosher Israeli cheese of note is Kadurim Rolled Chevre, which is made of fresh goat cheese and rolled with such flavors as sesame seeds, Herbs de Provence, cracked black pepper, sun-dried tomato, and raspberry.